Ficool

 He was drowning.

-…and the gods kept calling it fate.
+the gods called it destiny.

 More Chapters